lulzc/compiler_info/README.md

 ```

 ## Note
+*It's my first golang program so of course this code can be improved (e.g using go routines, buffio) and they are better ways todo it overall.*

 - the search is not bullet proof.
 - they are ways to obfuscate a binary where this string search approach will not work.